-- Commercial birds imported from any region of the world must be accompanied by a health certificate in English or with English translation that is: - Issued by a salaried veterinarian of the national government of the exporting region, or - Issued by a certifying official and - Endorsed by the competent animal health authority of that country.

-Any allowable or required deviations of endorsement should be specified on the import permit.

-- Some exporting countries have a specific health certificate for commercial birds.
-Other countries may use the U.S. model health certificate or their own document that contains the same information and requirements as the model health certificate. - Canada: Avian-Commercial Birds-Canada-Health Certificate (June 2024) (365.99 KB) - United Kingdom: Export captive birds to the USA: certificate 720-GOV.UK (www.gov.uk)
+- Zoo birds imported from any region of the world must be accompanied by a health certificate in English or with English translation that is: - Issued by a salaried veterinarian of the national government of the exporting region, or - Issued by a certifying official and - Endorsed by the competent animal health authority of that country. - Any allowable or required deviations of endorsement will be specified on the import permit. - Some exporting countries have a specific health certificate for zoo birds.
+Other countries may use the U.S. model health certificate or their own document that contains the same information and requirements as the model health certificate. - o Canada: Avian-Zoo Birds-Canada Health Certificate (38.45 KB) (May 2024) - Other countries: Avian-Zoo Birds-Model Health Certificate (306.92 KB) (May 2024)